-\textit{3) Vocoder:} We use a HiFi-GAN V1 architecture from \cite{kong2020hifi}.
-We start with the pre-trained vocoder model from the kNN-VC implementation\footnote{https://github.com/bshall/knn-vc}.
-We fine-tune two vocoders with frames selected by proposed algorithms: one where frame selection is based solely on inverse k-means sampling, and another where frame selection incorporates both inverse k-means sampling and sub-sequence matching.
+We use the HiFi-GAN V1 architecture \cite{kong2020hifi}, initialized from the pre-trained vocoder released with kNN-VC\footnote{\url{https://github.com/bshall/knn-vc}}.
+We fine-tune two vocoder variants using frames selected by our proposed algorithms: one trained solely with inverse $k$-means sampling, and another trained with a combination of subsequence matching and inverse $k$-means sampling.

-\subsection{Baselines}
+\subsection{BASELINES}